 Member Details will show you static information about the member: avatar, email, name, and billing address.

-Recent Activity will show you recent activity for all memberships tied to this user — status changes, notes, etc. The last 5 notes will be show, and will display which membership the activity is related to.
+Recent Activity will show you recent activity for all memberships tied to this user — status changes, notes, etc. The last 5 notes will be shown, and will display which membership the activity is related to.

 Membership Details will show plan details and allow you to edit them.
 Each membership is displayed in a tabbed layout so you can switch between a user’s memberships.